buddha216g/Computer-Vision/001-Computer_Vision_Intro.md

 ### Region Masking ###

-Assuming the camera that took pictures of the road is mounted on a fixed position in the car, we can eliminate the regions that are irrelevant.
+Assuming the camera that took pictures of the road is mounted on a fixed position in the front of the car, the lane lines will always appear around a general region of the image.

-The output below depicts the lane lines when blue region was chosen.
+Applying that region of interest to the images (blue dotted region) , we are now able to eliminate non lane lines, as shown below.

 <img src="https://github.com/buddha216g/Computer-Vision/blob/exercises/002-Color_plus_Region_Selection/color_region_selection.jpg"  >

+However, under varying lighting conditions (day, night, shade etc) and lane colors (yellow etc) the two techniques we looked at so far, may fail to detect lanes.
+Hence the need for more sophisticated algorithms.